Hiroshima Peace Memorial Museum

 May: The “Hiroshima Peace Memorial City Construction Law” was unanimously passed by both houses of the Diet.

-August 6: The "Hiroshima Peace Memorial City Construction Law" was promulgated after receiving over 90% support in a local referendum in Hiroshima City.
-On the same day, the joint work of Kenzo Tange and others was decided as the design plan for the Peace Memorial Park.
+August 6: The “Hiroshima Peace Memorial City Construction Law” was promulgated with support from more than 90% of the votes in a referendum of Hiroshima citizens.
+On the same day, the joint work by Kenzo Tange and others was selected as the design plan for Peace Memorial Park.

-September: Based on the bomb-related materials collected by geologist Shoji Nagaoka and others, the "Atomic Bomb Reference Material Exhibition Room" was established at the Hiroshima City Central Community Center, initiating the public display of atomic bomb disaster materials.
+September: Based on atomic bomb-related materials such as rubble collected by geologist Shogo Nagaoka and others, the “Atomic Bomb Reference Material Exhibition Room” was established at Hiroshima City Central Community Center, and public exhibitions of materials related to the atomic bomb damage began.

 1951 (Showa 26)

-February: Construction work began on the "Peace Memorial Hall" (current main building of the Peace Memorial Museum).
+February: Construction began on the “Peace Memorial Exhibition Hall” (now the Main Building of the Peace Memorial Museum).

 1955 (Showa 30)